diegoislasm/EV-data-project/README.md

 WHERE Total_EV_stock != 0 AND Total_chargers != 0
 ORDER BY region, year
 ```

 ## Data Analysis

-To analize the data it was used an interactive Tableau dashboard was created and used to get to the results.
+To analize the data an interactive Tableau dashboard was created and used to get to the results.
 The dashboard can be accessed [here](https://public.tableau.com/app/profile/diego.islas/viz/EVproject_17145381333610/EVDashboard2).

 ## Results